-Using this extensions creating and deploying a webpart is just a breeze and everything works to perfection for the first web part we create.
+Using this extension creating and deploying a webpart is just a breeze and everything works to perfection for the first web part we create.
 But troubles arise when we start deploying subsequent web parts.
-During deployment of subsequent webparts Visual Studio 2008 comes up with the following error message
+During deployment of subsequent webparts Visual Studio 2008 comes up with the following error message.

 “The feature name WebPart1 already exists in SharePoint.
 You need to rename the feature before solution deployment can succeed.”

-This error happens even if you given a different name for your web part file and web part class file.
+This error happens even if you are given a different name for your web part file and web part class file.
 This is because behind the scenes Visual Studio stores the solution name as Webpart1 even if you have given a different name to your webpart.
-To overcome this VS 2008 behavior, following changes have to be made to the webpart feature files
+To overcome this VS 2008 behavior, the following changes have to be made to the webpart feature files.

 - Three additional folders namely bin, obj, pkg will be displayed in grayed out style.